20+ Best Things to Do on the Toronto Islands: A Local Guide

 Right next to Centreville, Far Enough Farm is a small petting zoo that’s been around since 1959.
 It’s free to walk through, and while it’s not a full farm experience, it’s a fun little stop if you’ve got young kids with you.

 There are a handful of animals – goats, pigs, ponies, and a few birds – and kids can get up close to most of them.
 It doesn’t take long to walk through, but it’s a nice break from the rides.
+Keep in mind, Far Enough Farm is only open seasonally – the same time as Centreville.

 If you’re looking for a more complete farm visit in Toronto, Riverdale Farm is the better choice.
-But while you’re already on Centre Island, this is a sweet and simple stop that little ones usually love.
+But if you’re already on Centre Island, this is a sweet and simple stop that little ones usually love.

 10. Explore Franklin’s Children’s Garden